jon-harper/QExt/README.md

 This is a hobby project, so development is probably going to be slow.

 ### Style
 QExt is written in the Qt development style, which is (circularly) dependant upon the KDE style.

-Deviations will be noted here if/when they occur.
+Note that QExt supports namespaces, and is written within them.
+Qt-style type aliases are available with logical names (e.g. QeUniquePointer).
+Use the preprocessor defintion QEXT_NO_CLUTTER to disable type aliases.